pypiserver/pypiserver/README.rst

     -a, --authenticate (UPDATE|download|list), ...
-      comma-separated list of (case-insensitive) actions to authenticate Requires -P option and cannot not be empty unless -P is '.'
+      comma-separated list of (case-insensitive) actions to authenticate Use '.' or '' for empty.
+Requires to have set the password (-P option).
       For example to password-protect package downloads (in addition to uploads) while leaving listings public, give:
         -P foo/htpasswd.txt  -a update,download
       To drop all authentications, use:
-        -P .  -a ''
+        -P .  -a .
+      Note that when uploads are not protected, the `register` command is not necessary, but `~/.pypirc` still need username and password fields, even if bogus.
       By default, only 'update' is password-protected.

     -P, --passwords PASSWORD_FILE
-      use apache htpasswd file PASSWORD_FILE to set usernames & passwords used for authentication of certain actions (see -a option).
+      use apache htpasswd file PASSWORD_FILE to set usernames & passwords when authenticating certain actions (see -a option).
-      Set it explicitly to '.' to allow empty list of actions to authenticate;
-      then no `register` command is neccessary
-      (but `~/.pypirc` still need username and password fields, even if bogus).
+      If you want to allow un-authorized access, set this option and -a explicitly to empty (either '.' or'').

     --disable-fallback
       disable redirect to real PyPI index for packages not found in the